About the Commission

 Our mission is to promote a culture of civility and inclusion, in which Illinois lawyers and judges embody the ideals of the legal profession in service to the administration of justice in our democratic society.

-The Commission is charged by Illinois Supreme Court Rule 799 with promoting among both lawyers and judges in Illinois greater integrity, professionalism, and civility; to foster a commitment to the elimination of bias and divisiveness within the legal and judicial systems; and to ensure those systems provide equitable, efficient and effective resolution of problems and disputes to the citizens of Illinois.
+The Commission is charged by Illinois Supreme Court Rule 799 to promote among the lawyers and judges of Illinois principles of integrity, professionalism, and civility; to foster commitment to the elimination of bias and divisiveness within the legal and judicial systems; and to ensure that those systems provide equitable, effective, and efficient resolution of problems and disputes for the people of Illinois.

 The Supreme Court set forth our duties in Rule 799(c), including:

 - Promoting awareness of professionalism, including by generating, gathering, and maintaining professionalism resources